-- Credit Utilization Ratio
+Credit Utilization Ratio (25% weightage)

 What are the Types of Loans Impacting CIBIL Score?

-- Unsecured Loans- Unsecured loans do not require the borrower to provide any security.
-Borrowers are offered these loans based on their credit score and a variety of other factors.
-Consolidation loans, wedding loans, festival loans, home renovation loans, top-up loans are examples of unsecured loans.
+Unsecured loans are not backed by any collateral, and borrowers are given these loans based on their credit score and other criteria.
+Examples of unsecured loans include consolidation loans, wedding loans, festival loans, home renovation loans, and top-up loans.